bitquest/bitquest/README.md

 ### Installing Dependencies
 - Be sure you have installed the [last version of java](http://www.java.com/en/download) version

-- Install gradle and redis running
+- Install gradle and redis

 #### OSX
 Install [brew](http://brew.sh/), then run
 ```sh